CT-Data-Collaborative/ct-census-tract-to-town/README.md

-# Connecticut 2010 Census Tract to Town Crosswalk
+# Connecticut 2010 and 2020 Census Tract to Town Crosswalk

-The `data/tract2town.csv` file contains a crosswalk between CT census tracts (as defined by 2010 US Census) and towns in CT. **Note that some tracts cross town boundaries, therefore this crosswalk is approximate**.
+This repository contains crosswalks between CT census tracts and towns in Connecticut for 2010 and 2020 Census. **Note that some tracts cross town boundaries, therefore this crosswalk is approximate**.
 This is usually the case for very small towns.

-This crosswalk contains 829 tracts that are matched to 168 towns (*Canaan* is missing its own census tract).
+* The 2010 crosswalk (`2010/tract2town-2010.csv`) contains 829 tracts matched to 168 towns (*Canaan* is missing its own census tract).
+* The 2020 crosswalk (`2020/tract2town-2020.csv`) contains 883 tracts matched to 169 towns; 5 of those census tracts (all coastal) are matched to *County subdivisions not defined*.

+> You can learn about the differences between 2010 and 2020 census tract boundaries for Connecticut [in this blog post](https://www.ctdata.org/blog/2020-census-geography-connecticut) using an interactive map and a summary table.

 |tract_fips|tract_name|town|county|town_fips
 |--|--|--|--|--|